 - Staff & faculty resources

-Assistant Professor (Tenure-Track) in Interactive Media
+Assistant Professor (Tenure-Track) in Interactive Arts & Technology

 The School of Interactive Arts & Technology (SIAT) is an internationally recognized interdisciplinary school with a focus on technology and human experience.
 Our research is characterized by the four major themes of Computing, Media, Design, and People.
 SIAT offers degrees at Bachelor’s, Master’s and Doctoral levels.
 The School currently enrolls about 800 undergraduates and 110 PhD and Masters graduate students.

 SIAT’s infrastructure includes state-of-the-art teaching and research facilities at Simon Fraser University’s Surrey campus.
 At Simon Fraser University Surrey, we live and work on the unceded traditional territories of the Coast Salish peoples of the Katzie, Kwantlen, Kwikwetlem (kʷikʷəƛ̓əm), Qayqayt, Musqueam (xʷməθkʷəy̓əm), Tsawassen, and numerous Stó:lō Nations.